geological-survey-of-queensland/gsq-lodgement-portal/README.md

 ## Purpose of this document
 Provide a specification for the new GSQ Lodgement Portal that:
 * Accurately defines the business requirements
-* Is a key input to softare design for a software developer
+* Is a key input to software design for a software developer

 The primary input into this document is the data model defined in the [Resources Industry Report Profile](https://github.com/geological-survey-of-queensland/industry-report-profile).